Travel.State.Gov > International Travel > Learn About Your Destination > Lebanon International Travel Information

-See the Department of State’s Fact Sheet on Lebanon for information on U.S.-Lebanese relations.
+See the Department of State’s Fact Sheet on Lebanon for information on U.S.-Lebanon relations.

 For Additional Information:

-The current Department of State Travel Advisory urges U.S. citizens to reconsider or avoid travel to certain areas in Lebanon because of the threats of terrorism, armed clashes, kidnapping, and outbreaks of violence, particularly near Lebanon’s borders with Syria and Israel.
-U.S. citizens living and working in Lebanon should understand that they accept the risks of remaining in the country and should carefully consider those risks.
-There is potential for death or injury in Lebanon because of terrorist attacks.
-Violent extremist groups operate in Lebanon, including U.S. government-designated terrorist organizations Hizballah, ISIS (Da’esh), Al-Nusrah Front (ANF), Hamas, and the Abdullah Azzam Brigades (AAB).
-ISIS and ANF have claimed responsibility for suicide bombings in Lebanon.
-U.S. citizens have been the targets of terrorist attacks in Lebanon in the past.
-The threat of anti-Western terrorist activity persists, as does the risk of death or injury as a non-targeted bystander.
+In Lebanon, there is potential for death or injury because of terrorist attacks.
+Violent extremist groups, including U.S. government-designated terrorist organizations, operate in Lebanon.
+ISIS and affiliated groups have claimed responsibility for suicide bombings in Lebanon.
+U.S. citizens have been the targets of terrorist attacks in Lebanon.
+The threat of anti-Western terrorist activity persists, as does the risk of death or injury to bystanders.
 Clashes between Lebanese authorities and criminal elements continue to occur in areas of the Bekaa Valley and border regions.
 Hizballah maintains a strong presence in the Bekaa Valley, in addition to areas in southern Lebanon and south Beirut.
-Hizballah has been the target of attacks by other extremist groups for their support of the Asad regime in Syria.
+In addition to the threat of Hizballah conducted terrorist activity, Hizballah has been the target of attacks by other extremist groups for their support of the Assad regime in Syria.

 Avoid travel to refugee settlements: Violence within refugee settlements has resulted in shootings and explosions.
 U.S. citizens should avoid travel to refugee settlements.
 Palestinian groups hostile to both the Lebanese government and the United States operate autonomously in formal and informal refugee settlements in different areas of the country.